MohamedRebai41/CodeQuest2023/Problem_06/statement.md

 (Elements 1, 6 and 11 make a diagonal, Element 4 makes a diagonal by itself too...)

-A element of position **(x, y)** contains a treasure if and only if it divides the diagonal into two parts with equal sum.
+An element of position **(x, y)** contains a treasure if and only if it divides the diagonal into two parts with equal sum.
 In other words, the sum the elements above our element in the diagonal is equal to the sum of elements under our element in the diagonal.

 <br>More formally **&Sigma;<sub>elements(i, j)∈diagonal containing(x, y) | i<x, j<y</sub> M[i][j] = &Sigma;<sub>elements(i', j')∈diagonal containing(x, y) | x<i', y<j'</sub> M[i'][j']**.